ryanjgallagher/focalevents/twitter/README.md

 python -m twitter.search event_name
 ```

+The search can be cancelled at any time with `CTRL+C`.

 ### Updates and Backfills

 Once a search or stream has been run around a focal event, it is easy to update or backfill the tweets with additional data.

-The focal event can be updated with all the tweets that have occurred since the stream or search was run.
-To do this, use the `--update` flag
+The focal event can be updated with all the tweets that have occurred since the stream/search was run.
+To do this, use the `update` flag

 ```
 python -m twitter.search event_name --update
 ```

-By default, the update looks at the last focal event tweet that came from the prior stream and/or search and gets all tweets that occurred from then to now.
+By default, the update looks at the last focal event tweet that came from the prior stream/search and gets all tweets that occurred from then to the moment of running the update.
 To change when the update ends, we can use the `end_time` parameter.
 A specific time can be passed to the `end_time`, and the update will run from the last search/stream tweet to that time.
 For example, if we want to run our update until 11am UTC on August 18th, 2021, then we would enter

 ```
 python -m twitter.search event_name --update -end_time 2021-08-18T11:00:00.00Z